Crypto might be a trillion-dollar industry with more headroom in the coming years, but there is one big problem.

 As an illustration, Bitcoin, the world’s most valuable network, has a market cap of over $540 billion.
 At one point in 2021, it was north of $1.2 trillion.

 On the other hand, Ethereum is the second most valuable, with over 17 percent of the total crypto market cap.
 The network is the pioneer smart contracting network.
+Ethereum casinos, for instance, have also become increasingly popular as they offer their players secure payments and large deposit bonuses.
 Considering how crypto developers prefer “history” and gravitate to “battle-tested” platforms, Ethereum is the home of DeFi and NFTs.

 This fragmentation and unavoidable tribalism in crypto and blockchain can portend trouble in the future.
 Worse, it is terrible for adoption.